Thylacosmilus: Taxonomy

 More fragmentary Thylacosmilus specimens have since been discovered.
 Riggs and the American paleontologist Bryan Patterson reported in 1939 that a canine (MLP 31-XI-12-4) tentatively assigned to Achlysictis or Stylocynus by the Argentinian paleontologist Lucas Kraglievich in 1934 belonged to Thylacosmilus.
 A partial right ramus and front half of a skull (MLP 65_VI 1-29-41.) was collected in 1965.
 In a 1972 thesis, the Argentinian paleontologist Jorge Zetti suggested that T. atrox and T. lentis represented a single species, and the American paleontologist Larry G, Marshall agreed in 1976, stating the features distinguishing the two were of dubious taxonomic value, and probably due to differences in age and sex.
 He also found it hard to explain how two sympatric species (related species that lived in the same area at the same time) would be virtually identical in their specializations.
 Marshall also suggested Hyaenodonops could be cogeneric, though it was impossible to determine from the available specimens.

 Evolution

 Though Thylacosmilus is one of several predatory mammal genera typically called "saber-toothed cats", it was not a felid placentalian, but a sparassodont, a group closely related to marsupials, and only superficially resembled other saber-toothed mammals due to convergent evolution.

 The term "saber-tooth" refers to an ecomorph consisting of various groups of extinct predatory synapsids (mammals and close relatives), which convergently evolved extremely long maxillary canines, as well as adaptations to the skull and skeleton related to their use.
-This includes members of Gorgonopsia, Thylacosmilidae, Machaeroidinae, Nimravidae, Barbourofelidae, and Machairodontinae.
+This includes members of Gorgonopsia, Thylacosmilidae, Machaeroidinae, Nimravidae, and Machairodontinae.

 The cladogram below shows the position of Thylacosmilus within Sparassodonta, according to Suarez and colleagues, 2015.